 How to oven bake Cornish hens:

-IMPORTANT: Be sure you thaw your Cornish hens for 2 days in the refrigerator before baking.
+IMPORTANT: If your hens are frozen, thaw your Cornish hens for 2 days in the refrigerator before baking.
 You can not bake frozen Cornish hens.

-Step 1: Preheat the oven to 350º F. In a bowl, add the lemon juice, oil, salt, pepper, and garlic.
+Step 1: Preheat the oven to 350º F. Add the lemon juice, oil, salt, pepper, and garlic in a bowl.
 Place the hens on a sheet pan.

 HINT: If you like a pretty presentation.
 Use cooking string to tie the feet together.

 Step 2: Brush the lemon mixture over the hens.
-Try to get under the skin too so the flavor can cook into the meat.
-I like to putt up the skin near the cavity and brush the marinade in under the skin.
+Try to get under the skin so the flavor can cook into the meat.
+I like to put up the skin near the cavity and brush the marinade in under the skin.

-Step 3: Sprinkle the lemon pepper seasoning over the marinaded chicken.
+Step 3: Sprinkle the lemon pepper seasoning over the marinated chicken.

 You can also cook Cornish hens in your air fryer!
 Check out my easy Air Fryer Cornish Game Hens recipe!